maxxborer/missing-locales/README.md

 # vite-i18n-missing-locales

-A Vite plugin that helps you find missed keys in your localization files in `src/locales/{locale}/*.json`.
+A Vite plugin that helps you find missed keys in your localization files.

 ## Installation